 We saw continued success at GCSE with a pass rate that again exceeded local and national averages in all new grading measurements.
-More and more History pupils are continuing their love and interest by pursuing A levels in both History and Government and Politics.
+More and more History pupils are continuing their love and interest by pursuing A levels in both History and Politics.